 The XP120 has since been replaced by the XP140, but one of the best ways to get a budget-friendly camera for kids is to opt for a model that’s a few years old that isn’t missing out on too many features.
 The mix of durability, simple controls, and image quality beyond those 2-megapixel toy cameras make this a great option for kids that doesn’t break the budget.

-Why you should buy this: The novelty of instant film is great for kids — and can serve as a teaching tool
+Why you should buy this: The novelty of instant film is great for kids — but the screen can help prevent wasting expensive film

 Who’s it for: Kids (and kids at heart) that prefer holding physical pictures over looking at pixels on a screen.

-Why we picked the Fujifilm Instax Mini 9:
+Why we picked the Fujifilm Instax Mini LiPlay: